 Leaving Its Mark

 Mayahuel was a place where bartenders could learn a lot and gain industry credibility.
 The drink menu changed a few times a year, and pretty soon the bar staff was contributing to the list.
 Ward instituted a format similar to D&C, where bartenders would workshop new drinks.
 Not surprisingly, a who’s who of bartenders emerged from Mayahuel.
-Among them were Karen Fu and Jeremy Oertel (Donna), Eryn Reece (D&C, The Wooly), Leanne Favre (Clover Club), Shannon Ponche (Leyenda), Amanda Elder and Chelsea Kaiser (Pouring Ribbons), Jordan Brower (The Wooly) and Kevin Denton (the national mixologist for Pernod Ricard), among others.
+Among them were Karen Fu and Jeremy Oertel (Donna), Eryn Reece (D&C, The Wooly), Leanne Favre (Clover Club), Shannon Ponche (Leyenda), Amanda Elder and Chelsea Kaiser (Pouring Ribbons), Jordan Brower (The Wooly) and Kevin Denton (the national bartender for Pernod Ricard), among others.

 The bar will be remembered for elevating the category of agave spirits.
 “I hope those who had the chance to experience Mayahuel firsthand will talk about it to the generations of bartenders and enthusiasts to come,” says Kalkofen.
 “It’s a magical place that will live on in all the memories that were created there.”